Bynder/gathercontent-wordpress-plugin/readme.txt

 == Screenshots ==

-1. Quickly find your pages using filters and live search.
+1. Quickly find your items using filters and live search.
-2. Import GatherContent pages as Pages, Posts, Media and various Custom Post Types.
+2. Import GatherContent items as Pages, Posts, Media and various Custom Post Types.
 3. Map individual fields to a huge range of places in WordPress.

 == Changelog ==

+= 2.6.4 =
+* Update plugin to use Items instead of Pages

 = 2.6.3 =
 * Better integration with yoast and ACF pro.
 Map to author.
 Added post format option